jolyh/ZIS_explorer/patch_notes.md

 # Patch logs

+## 28/07/2025

+### Updates

+- Connections Added
+- Connections can be filtered
+- New components and styling added

+### Issues

+Deleting bundle cannot be done yet by API, this is a product limitation for now.

 ## 27/07/2025

 ### Updates

 - Configurations Added
 - Configuration can be created, updated and merged by uploading a file with the config and can be deleted
 - New parameter to allow to udpate configurations